Mechanism for Collaborative Federated Learning: Pitfalls of Shapley Values

-\paragraph{\textbf{Shapley value in operations management.}} Shapley value is extensively used to incentivize collaboration among decision-aware agents with specific operational objectives.
-This topic is heavily studied in the field of operations management, where agents typically operate within distinct business contexts.
-Specifically, in supply chain management, \cite{leng2009allocation} explores the Shapley value for distributing surplus generated from shared demand information among a manufacturer, a distributor, and a retailer. \cite{kemahliouglu2011centralizing} applies the Shapley mechanism for allocating surplus generated from inventory pooling among retailers. \cite{gopalakrishnan2021incentives} use the Shapley value to allocate carbon emission responsibilities among firms in a supply chain.
-Beyond supply chain management, \cite{anily2010cooperation} employs the Shapley mechanism to divide the surplus from pooling service capacities in service systems. \cite{singal2019shapley} tackles the challenge of allocating eventual conversion among online advertisers through a modified counterfactual adjusted Shapley value. \cite{bergantinos2020sharing} considers the equal-split rule, aligning with Shapley values in this specific context of splitting revenues from broadcasting sports events. \cite{leng2021multiplayer} investigates a game class with diminishing marginal contributions and analyzes Shapley value mechanism properties. \cite{gopalakrishnan2023cooperative} considers a Shapley mechanism variant for firm security cost-sharing arrangements.
-Several works also consider other mechanisms besides Shapley value for decision-aware agents. \cite{gopalakrishnan2014potential} provides a summary of commonly used mechanisms in cost-sharing games.
-Our paper, while also considering decision-aware agents, specifically examines a scenario where the agents engage in informed decision-making through collaborative learning.
-In our work, each agent possesses a proprietary dataset.
-The collaboration is facilitated by a platform that provides the infrastructure for learning across multiple agents without sharing raw data.
-We refer to this setup as the multi-action collaborative federated learning (MCFL) framework for decision-aware agents.
+\paragraph{\textbf{Shapley Value in Platform Mechanism Design.}} Our work is closely related to mechanism design and optimization in platforms.
+Despite its computational complexity, the Shapley value is still widely adopted as a platform mechanism to incentivize collaboration among agents.
+Specifically, in supply chain management, \cite{leng2009allocation} explores the Shapley value to distribute the surplus generated from the information on shared demand among a manufacturer, a distributor and a retailer. \cite{kemahliouglu2011centralizing} applies the Shapley mechanism for allocating surplus generated from inventory pooling among retailers. \cite{gopalakrishnan2021incentives} use the Shapley value to allocate carbon emission responsibilities among firms in a supply chain.
+Beyond supply chain management, \cite{anily2010cooperation} employs the Shapley mechanism to divide the surplus from pooling service capacities in service systems. \cite{singal2019shapley} tackles the challenge of allocating eventual conversion among online advertisers through a modified counterfactual adjusted Shapley value. \cite{bergantinos2020sharing} considers the equal-split rule, aligned with the Shapley values in this specific context of splitting revenues from broadcasting sports events. \cite{leng2021multiplayer} investigates a game class with diminishing marginal contributions and analyzes the properties of the Shapley value mechanism. \cite{gopalakrishnan2023cooperative} considers a Shapley mechanism variant for firm security cost-sharing arrangements.